THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 - 1 cup milk – $0.16

 - 1 cup shredded cheddar cheese – $0.64

 Cook’s Note – Philly Cheesesteak Sloppy Joes:

-- Here’s a trick to fit more meat onto the submarine roll: before toasting split the roll in half and remove most of the soft insides of the bottom roll.
-This will create a nice little well for more of the Philly Cheesesteak Sloppy Joe mixture to fill.
+- Here’s a trick to fit more meat onto the submarine roll: before toasting, split the roll in half and remove most of the soft insides of the bottom roll.
+This method will create a nice little well for more of the Philly Cheesesteak Sloppy Joe mixture to fill.

 Disclosure: This post includes affiliate links, this means I make a few cents if you buy an item after clicking my link.

 - Boston Baked Beans